opendri/opendri.github.com/guide/chapter2.md

 # 2. Open Data for Resilience

 Open Data for Resilience (OpenDRI) builds the capacity of nations to collate and collect the data necessary for impact and risk modeling.
-Among the several intended impacts is improved targeting of investments in mitigating the effects of disasters.
-An OpenDRI project offers a menu of choices for building high-resolution exposure data with collective action, including:
+Among the several intended impacts is improved targeting of investments for mitigating the effects of disasters.
+An OpenDRI project offers a menu of DRM tactics for building high-resolution exposure data with collective action, including:

 1. **Collation of Open Government Risk Data (OGRD) and publication in an open geodata catalogue**.
 Data about the exposure of a nation to natural hazards are often fragmented across multiple institutions, often under policies that hinder the aggregation of those data into more comprehensive models.
 GIS and DMS platforms that enable this kind of aggregation are also rare and (until recently) were very expensive.

 2. **Collection of Exposure Data with Participatory Mapping**.
 In many places, there exist no geospatial database of the built infrastructure that aggregates key attributes about its vintage, construction materials, height, or elevation.
 OpenDRI works with communities to build this asset database from the bottom-up using low-cost participatory mapping techniques, where collection and curation of the data is done by the communities that those data describe.

-3. **Risk Communication via Impact modeling of probable hazards on the built environment**.
-By combining data about hazards, exposure, and vulnerabilities into a simple impact model, OpenDRI can help government officials understand how to apply the data to thinking differently about disaster preparation, mitigation, and recovery.
+3. **Risk Communication via Impact modeling**.
+By combining data about hazards, exposure, and vulnerabilities into a simple impact model, OpenDRI can help government officials see the effects of probably futures and understand how to apply the data to thinking differently about disaster preparation, mitigation, and recovery.

 OpenDRI also relies on parallel but separate efforts around improving the modeling of natural hazards, including weather forecasting and mid-term meteorological/climate forecasting.
 It also relies on cross-support from peers in risk assessment and modeling, who can take data curation that is at the core of OpenDRI and turn that information resource into actionable recommendations around risk management. **Note**: Risk Assessment is not part of OpenDRI.

 ## History
 OpenDRI began from catastrophe.
 The 2010 earthquake in Haiti killed many of the staff of the national mapping agency (CNIGS) and destroyed a growing knowledge of the geography of Haiti.
 The building collapse also buried servers with the sole copies of geographic data that would have aided the response and recovery to one of the biggest humanitarian disasters of the last century.
 Then something unexpected happened.

 Several satellite companies collected fresh high-resolution imagery of the damage and made the data available for free.
 The World Bank collected imagery via aircraft at even higher resolution.
 More than 600 volunteers of the OpenStreetMap community started tracing the imagery, creating a highly detailed map of Haiti.
-Volunteer made about 1.2 million edits to the map, performing an estimate year of cartographic work in about 20 days.
-For free.
+Volunteers made about 1.2 million edits to the map, performing an estimate year of cartographic work in about 20 days--all for no cost.
 This effort catalyzed rethinking of community mapping and open data within the World Bank.

-A question emerged: if community mapping could work in a crisis, what could be done before a disaster?
-Could the World Bank invest in building open data communities that combine mapping data with other government data, creating a
+A question emerged: if community mapping could map most of a country in a crisis, what could be done before a disaster?
+Could GFDRR invest in collecting better data about the exposure of the built environment to natural hazards as a form of technical assistance?
+Could the communities then curate this data, creating the opportunity for better spatial and temporal resolution of the exposure of a country to threats?

+A second set of question emerged a few months later.
+When the famine of 2010 hit the Horn of Africa, GFDRR convened a meeting where partners to the response agreed to share their operational data using a shared data catalogue.
+This effort&mdash;[Open Data for the Horn](http://horn.rcmrd.org/)&mdash;

 <!-- sidebar -->
 <div class="info-box image-right adapted width-250px">